 LD doesn't have plans.
-Stop trying to run them, or CPs.
+Stop trying to run them.
+Same with CP's.

 No speed.
-A conversational speaking rate is more than adequate if you've done your homework.
+A conversational speaking rate is more than adequate if you've done your homework and refined your case.

 Adaptation to your audience is one of the most basic and essential factors in debate, and public speaking in general.
 Failure to do so is your own fault.